thanhd10/daroute/README.md

 Alternatively, run all tests with *test/test_routes.py* to test the provided test routes.
 Results can then be found under *test/logs* and *test/results*.
 In case you want to test your own data prepared in the above described format, and adjust the *test/settings.py*.
+Make sure to create a street network before running the script *test/test_routes.py*.

 # **Reproducing the experiments with data provided by Narain et al. (2016)**